gbaeke/emotion/README.md

 Run in a container as follows:

-docker run -it --device=/dev/video0 --env SCOREURI="YOUR-SCORE-URI" --env VIDEO=0 gbaeke/emo
+docker run -it --rm --device=/dev/video0 --env SCOREURI="YOUR-SCORE-URI" --env VIDEO=0 gbaeke/emo